Dennisiyenahie/Simply-worship/README.md

 # Simply-worship
-This is a sub created webpsge for swim..
+This is a sub created webpage for swim..